veillette/opticsTextbook/content/Chap10Appendix/Appendix_D.md

 \mathbf{\mathbf{\mathcal{P}}}(\mathbf{r},t) = \frac{\mathbf{\mathcal{S}}(\mathbf{r},t)}{c},
 \end{align*}
 ```
 with $c$ being the speed of light in the medium.
-The time averaged momentum per unit of area caried by the field is thus
+The time averaged momentum per unit of area carried by the field is thus

 ```{math}
 :label: eq.avmom